Tired of dangerous chemicals in your fly repellent? Me too. Want a natural alternative? Cool, I have one.

 4. Remove the herbs, and add in the witch hazel

-Strain the herbs from the water – I strain it into a mason jar.
+Strain the herbs from the water – I strain them into a mason jar.

 Now is the time to mix in your witch hazel, which will act as a binder, and keep the scent of the herbs on your skin longer.

-Since water is absorbed by the skin quickly, you need something, like witch hazel, that will sit on your skin longer than a few moments for the herbs to be effective in your fly repellent.
+Since water is absorbed by the skin quickly, you need something, like witch hazel, that will sit on your skin (or wherever you are spraying it) longer than a few moments for the herbs to be effective in your fly repellent.

 For this formula, I use a 1:1 ratio, so since you’ll use 2 cups of water, add in 2 cups of witch hazel.
 Just dump it right into your mason jar.

-If you don’t like the smell of witch hazel, you can use rubbing alcohol, which is just as effective in a natural fly repellent.
+If you don’t like the smell of witch hazel, you can use rubbing alcohol, which is just as effective.

 5. Stir to combine, and add your fly repellent to a spray bottle